Maximum number of guests: 2 Adults

 It took us awhile to find the right contractor and various craftsmen for the job, they had to be able to see and feel our vision.
 In the end we believe that was accomplished!

-The "Four Mystic Cottages Of Hogsveil" all feature a Jacuzzi for 2 and believe it or not a private Sauna for two!
+The "Ultimate Mystic Cottage Of Hogsveil" all feature a Jacuzzi for 2 and believe it or not a private Sauna for two!
 Of Course it also comes with a Fireplace and Air Conditioning (in season only), Living Room with Cable 43" Flat Screen TV/DVD, Wireless internet.
-Kitchenette with Refrigerator, Microwave & Coffeemaker with Coffee, Bedroom with a King Bed, Cable TV/DVD and a bathroom with a Tiled shower.
-To top it all off a private deck with a bistro table & chairs and of course don't forget the private two person sauna!
+Kitchenette with Refrigerator, Microwave & Coffeemaker with Coffee, Bedroom with a King Bed, Cable TV/DVD and a bathroom with a Tiled roll in shower.
+To top it all off a private deck with a bistro table & chairs and of course don't forget the private two person sauna in its own room!

 How The Four Mystic Cottages of Hogsveil came to be.....

 Ben and I were shall I say… Quasi-Glamping throughout England.
 For those of you who don’t know what Glamping means, it varies, but usually means you sleep in a ready-pitched tent and have hotel like amenities.
 Now our Quasi-Glamping means if hotels are booked or cost too much for the night you pitch your own tent and camp for a night or two, then when a hotel is available, well one that you can afford, you stay in it!